-As lead generation transitions to the more efficient and effective strategy for a deal generation, it is imperative to understand the differences between the two.
-The primary differentiators can be broken down into four components: strategy, prospects, work and results.
+As lead generation transitions to the more efficient and effective strategy for deal generation, it is imperative to understand the differences between the two.
+The primary differentiators can be broken down into four components: strategy, prospects, work, and results.

-Deal generation begins by focusing on only those prospects who are qualified, which builds a strong, results-oriented foundation.
-This efficient groundwork paves the way for a more effective use of resources, a streamlined strategy and higher chance for overall company success.
+Deal generation begins by focusing on only qualified prospects, which builds a strong, results-oriented foundation.
+This efficient groundwork paves the way for more effective use of resources, a streamlined strategy, and a higher chance for overall company success.